LaSTiqq/Coffee-united-people-2.0/README.md

 ## Prerequsites

 ##### In this project are implemented dotenv package so the sensitive information such as `MONGO_URL` for connection to database and `SECRET_KEY` for JWT Token are hidden in environment file and aren't uploaded to this repository.
-Make sure to provide them if you're going to use this codebase.
+Make sure to provide them (create `.env` file at the server side) if you're going to use this codebase.

 ## Inspired by